ddahan/modern-python-cheat-sheet/README.md

 There exists many available Python courses or cheat sheets on the web.
 But this one:
 - Focuses exclusively on **latest Python version** (currently: 3.12)
 - Is for **intermediate level**
+- Is a mix of a course and a cheat sheet (minimal explanations - with moe details for advanced concepts)
 - Uses Python type hints (**strict type** is enabled)
 - Is fully integrated with **VS Code and Jupyter** (see below for the advantages)
-- Is a mix of a course and a cheat sheet (minimal explanations)
 - Is forkable, allowing you to customize it to reflect your current level of knowledge (every cheat sheet should be a snapshot of one's personal knowledge at a given time).

 ## Why using VS Code and Jupyter for a cheat sheet?